citusdata/PathToCitusCon/TEMPLATE.md

 ## Title

-Path to Citus Con is a live show on Wednesdays at 10am PT for about an hour.
+Path To Citus Con is a live show on Wednesdays at 10am PT for about an hour.

 We’re recording them all; here is [the recording from MM DD, 20YY]().

-In addition to [Claire Giordano](https://mastodon.social/@@clairegiordano) and Pino de Candia, speakers on MM DD included:
+In addition to [Claire Giordano](https://mastodon.social/@@clairegiordano) and [Pino de Candia](https://www.linkedin.com/in/pinodecandia/), speakers on MM DD included:
 [XXX](), and [YY]().

 (Did we miss your name and/or get it wrong?
 PRs welcome.)